Misclassification in Difference-in-differences Models: Introduction

-We situate our paper at the intersection of two strands of literature on difference-in-differences designs and measurement error.
-Our work is directly related to the longstanding literature on the identification of causal parameters when a binary treatment variable is misclassified \citep{aigner1973regression,frazis2003estimating,Mahajan2006,Lewbel2007,Battistinal2011,Kreideral2012,Battistinal2014,bollinger2017bayesian,Chalak2017,Ura2018,DiTraglia2019,nguimkeu2019estimation,Jiangal2020,Tommasi2020,KasaharaShimotsu2021,Acerenza_al2021,Possebom2021}.
-Although these studies and the additional papers cited therein cover many quasi-experimental designs, including instrumental variable models, they do not consider misclassification in the DID framework.
+Our work unites the vast literature on difference-in-differences designs and measurement error.
+Our work is directly related to the longstanding literature on the identification of causal parameters when a binary treatment variable is misclassified.
+One set of studies in this literature leverages instrumental variables, auxiliary data, or parametric assumptions to achieve point identification (e.g., \citealp{bollinger2017bayesian}; \citealp{nguimkeu2019estimation}).
+Other studies focus on partial identification and bounding strategies in settings such as heterogeneous instrumental variable models (e.g., \citealp{Acerenza_al2021}; \citealp{Chalak2017}; \citealp{Kreideral2012}; \citealp{Ura2018}; \citealp{possebom2025crime}; \citealp{yanagi2019inference}).
+Although these studies and the additional papers cited therein cover many quasi-experimental designs, they do not consider misclassification in the DID framework.
 Our paper also connects with the recent literature exploring a related but different problem of missing data in DID analysis.
-These studies provide point and partial identification results in the DID framework when the treatment variable is missing for either the pre- or post-treatment period \citep{botosaru2018difference,fan2017partial}.
+These studies provide point and partial identification results in the DID framework when the treatment variable is missing for either the pre- or post-treatment period (\citealp{botosaru2018difference} and \citealp{fan2017partial}).

 The remainder of the paper is organized as follows.
-Section \ref{anaF} presents the model, the assumptions, and the main results.
-Section \ref{MonteCarlo} presents the simulations results, while Section \ref{Empirical} shows the two empirical illustrations.
+Section \ref{anaF} presents the model, the assumptions, and the main identification results.
+Section \ref{proposed-bounds} presents our theoretical results for bounding the ATT.
+Section \ref{MonteCarlo} presents simulation results, and Section~\ref{Empirical} presents an empirical illustration.
 Section \ref{Conclusion} concludes.
-Proofs of the main results are relegated to the appendix.
+Proofs and additional results are in the Appendix.